Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/AnalyzeHotspots/README.md

 2. Create a query string with the date range as an input of `GeoprocessingParameters`.
 3. Use the `GeoprocessingTask` to create a `GeoprocessingJob` with the `GeoprocessingParameters` instance.
 4. Start the `GeoprocessingJob` and wait for it to complete and return a `GeoprocessingResult`.
-5. Get the resulting `ArcGISMapImageLayer` using `GeoprocessingResult.getMapImageLayer`.
+5. Get the resulting `ArcGISMapImageLayer` using `GeoprocessingResult.MapImageLayer`.
 6. Add the layer to the map's operational layers.

 ## Relevant API